Sueña conmigo

-Sueña conmigo (English: Dream About Me) is a telenovela produced by Nickelodeon Latin America, Illusion Studios and Televisa.
-It is the fifth Latin American production for Nickelodeon.
-The announcement was after the last episode of the telenovela of the same channel Isa TK+.
-In Hispanic America, the sneak preview was on July 20, 2010, the official release was on August 23, 2010.
+Sueña Conmigo (English: Dream with Me) is a telenovela produced by Nickelodeon Latin America, Illusion Studios and Televisa.
+It is the sixth Latin American production for Nickelodeon.
+It premiered on July 23, 2010.

+In 2014 it was remade as “Dreams” in France for the NRJ 12 TV channel.

 Production

-Executive Producers are Sofia Ioannou, CEO of MTV Networks Latin America and Tatiana Rodriguez, Senior Vice President of Programming and Creative Strategy, Nickelodeon Latin America.
+Executive Producers are Sofia Ioannou, CEO of MTV Networks Latin America and Tatiana Rodriguez, Senior Vice President of Programming and Creative Strategy at Nickelodeon Latin America.
 The Televisa production area with Roberto Gómez Fernández in the lead, will actively participate in the creative process, to provide expertise on gender children and adolescents.

 Synopsis

 The story recounts the love between Clara Molina and Luca Rassi; they are two teenagers who are willing to do anything to fulfill their dreams.
 Clara loves to sing, so she decides to join Soy Tu Super Star, a reality show where the winner will become famous.
 But Clara's father won't let her join the show, so Clara created Roxy Pop.
 Luca's passion is music, so along with his friends Chediak, Enzo Di Carlo, Slashrr and João Donoso they start a band called Lost Boys.
 Luca Rassi's girlfriend, Marcia Lima was the lead singer, but she also wanted to participate in the reality show, so she left the band.
 Titan is a guy who is in love with Clara, but she doesn't like him.
 He's always trying to do the impossible (and mostly for Luca) and get her to be his girlfriend.
 Later, Clara learns that her father is dating a woman who has a daughter called Nuria Gomez; she too has fallen for Luca and is willing to do whatever it takes to get him.
 Will Clara and Luca succeed in their dreams and realize their love for each other?
 Will Clara reveal Roxy's identity?